andrewbyoo/teamdex/README.md

 - Create a login that holds user team data
 - Select pokemon for your teams based on the game being played
 - Save created teams to be viewed on the user dashboard

+## Questions
+To view more of my projects, you can visit my GitHub page at [andrewbyoo](https://github.com/andrewbyoo).

+If you have questions, email me at [andrewbyoo@gmail.com](mailto:andrewbyoo@gmail.com).